BestTimesToVisit.com Logo

 BTS Skytrain & MRT Subway

-Bangkok's modern public transport system is a lifesaver for navigating the congested city.
-The BTS Skytrain covers key commercial and tourist areas, while the MRT Subway connects to other parts of the city, including the airport rail link.
+Bangkok's modern public transport system is the most efficient way to navigate the sprawling capital, avoiding notorious traffic jams.
+The BTS Skytrain covers key commercial and tourist areas, while the MRT Subway connects to further districts and the airport.

 Tuk-tuks